haf001/Master-Thesis/README.md

 Paraview v5.x is required to view the numerical output.

-For information on the multi-compartment poro-elestic Python codes, see https://github.com/haf001/multi-compartment_poroelastic and https://github.com/haf001/poroelastic
+For information on the multi-compartment poro-elastic Python codes, see https://github.com/haf001/multi-compartment_poroelastic and https://github.com/haf001/poroelastic